 SEO 2.0 is about mutual support.

-It's not as simple as a vote or link exchange.
-Many people try to barter those.
-That's not it.
+It’s not as simple as a vote or link exchange.
+Many people try to barter.
+That’s not it.
 Some supporters of mine are in industries where my support is of barely any use.
-I might have submitted their sites to StumbleUpon or Mixx in the past when I still participated there but they are still around today when I don't.
+I might have shared their content on social media sites in the past but they are still around today when I don’t.

 - mutual respect

-- a congruence of interest (like blogging in the same niche)
+- an overlap of interest (like blogging in the same niche)

 - a short contact